Find your Dream Job

 12. Enjoy yourself

 If you don’t love the freelance life, it won’t love you back.
 Freelancing should feel great, even when the bad times come; you won’t always love your work, but you should always feel like it’s a better alternative to desk work.
-If you don’t, then it might be time to hang up the work-from-home keyboard and return to the office life, because true freelancers love what they do.
+If you don’t, it might be time to hang up the work-from-home keyboard and return to office life because true freelancers love what they do.

 The Freelancer's Bible - Everything You Need to Know